Home School Agreement

 Partnership between home and school

 We believe that the partnership between home and school is vital to the wellbeing and progress of each child.
 Parents and staff need to have a shared understanding of the aims and purposes of the school and good communication between us both is essential.
 You are always welcome to come into school to learn more about your child’s work, take part in activities, and to explore ideas about how we can work together.
+We employ a Child and Family Support Worker to enhance this work and carry out ELSA (Emotional, Literacy Support Assistant) to further support children.
+Partnership between us all is essential.
+We are further supported by outside agencies including MASH, Early Help, The School Nursing Team, Operation Encompass, Speech and Language and Learning Support.
+Together all these teams help to safeguard children, support us to help with children’s learning and provide them with the best possible outcomes.

 Home School Agreement